-- income and expenses for each statement of comprehensive income or separate income statement presented (ie including comparatives) shall be translated at exchange rates at the dates of the transactions; and - all resulting exchange differences shall be recognised in other comprehensive income.
+- income and expenses for each statement of comprehensive income or separate income statement presented (i.e. including comparatives) shall be translated at exchange rates at the dates of the transactions; and - all resulting exchange differences shall be recognized in other comprehensive income.

-During three months ended 31 March 2018 and 2017, the exchange rate had significant fluctuations.
+During the nine months ended 30 September 2018 and 2017, the exchange rate had significant fluctuations.
 Consistent with IAS 21, if exchange rates fluctuate significantly, the use of the average rate for a period is inappropriate.
 Considering significant depreciation of Ukrainian currency against major foreign currencies and seasonality of sales, Management of the Group decided to translate income and expense items at average quarterly rates.
 On consolidation, the assets and liabilities of the Subsidiaries are translated at exchange rates prevailing on the reporting date.
 Income and expense items are translated at the average quarterly rates, unless the exchange rates fluctuate significantly during that period, in which case the exchange rates at the dates of the transactions are used.
 Exchange differences arising, if any, are recognized in "Other comprehensive income" and accumulated in the "Foreign currency translation reserve".